 This does suggest that it was a recognized landmark at a relatively early date.

-There is also a reference to a Mr. Nuel of Bareneed in church (SPG) documents dated 1816.
-It states that he had worked on the Labrador and so could translate for some Indians [possibly Inuit] that had been brought to Bareneed from Labrador.
-These “Indians” later died in Bareneed.
-[As a boy there were stories of the Indians buried under Greenland’s Store in Bareneed.]
-This might indicate a very early (Philip) connection with Labrador.
+There is some other indirect evidence to suggest that the ‘The Dock’ Newells may have been in Labrador in the early 1800s.
+During my initial research in 1971 I found a reference to a Mr. Nuel of Bareneed in church (SPG) documents dated 1816.
+These documents indicate that he had worked on the Labrador and so could translate for some Indians [possibly Inuit] that had been brought to Bareneed from Labrador.
+The presence of these “Indians” in Bareneed is recorded in later church documents:

-Since we don’t know when the Newells first went to Labrador we need to review the entire historical record for the area around Indian Tickle.
+Since we don’t know when the Newells first went to Labrador we need to review the entire historical record for the area around Indian Tickle to search for connections.

 The first Europeans to establish post in Labrador were Basque whalers in the 16th century.
 In the early 18th century French fur traders were operating along the south coast of Labrador up to Cape Charles.
 By the 1740s the French fur traders started moving north to Hamilton Inlet but this was short lived since the Treaty of Paris (1763) gave control of the entire Labrador coast back to the Governor of Newfoundland.
 This opened up Labrador to English traders and fishermen based in Newfoundland plus Moravian missionaries who established post in Northern Labrador.
 The Newfoundland based firms that moved into Labrador after 1763 included the firm Noble & Pinson and a firm composed of: Jeremiah Coghlan; Thomas Perkins, George Cartwright and Francis Lucas.